 However, outbreaks can and do still occur in this country — and the number of cases in school-age kids and college students has crept up in recent years.

-“Mumps outbreaks are more likely to happen in close-contact settings like daycares and schools, and where children and adults are inadequately vaccinated,” said Dr. Emma Raizman, a pediatrician at Akron Children’s Hospital Pediatrics, Medina.
+“Mumps outbreaks are more likely to happen in close-contact settings like daycares and schools, and where children and adults are inadequately vaccinated,” said Dr. Emma Raizman, a pediatrician at Akron Children’s Pediatrics, Medina.
 “Having the recommended 2 doses of the MMR (measles, mumps, rubella) vaccine increases protection against mumps to about 90 percent, but even those fully vaccinated can get a milder case of mumps.”

 Mumps is a viral infection that can cause swelling in a child’s saliva-producing glands, which are located behind the ears and around the jaw.
 The swelling can become painful, making it difficult for a child to swallow, talk, chew or drink.